hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/02_Rdata_visualization.md

 library(ggplot2)
 ```

 The `ggplot()` function is used to **initialize the basic graph structure**, then we add to it.
 The basic idea is that you specify different parts of the plot, and add them together using the `+` operator.
+These parts are often referred to as layers.

 Let's start: